Gardens

 Reeve Garden, looking west The J. Landon Reeve IV Reading Garden provides a quiet respite on the south side of the Samuel Riggs IV Alumni Center.

-The Karin Lazarus Memorial Pollinator Garden The Karin Lazarus Memorial Pollinator Garden, located in front of H.J.
+Karin Lazarus Pollinator Garden The Karin Lazarus Memorial Pollinator Garden, located in front of H.J.
 Patterson Hall, was established in 2024.
 This garden welcomes our winged visitors and honors their essential contributions to sustaining life on our planet.

 Knight Hall Pollinator Garden